 Collaboration

-Copying and duplicating works
+Copying and duplication works

 Secretary